lucass-carneiro/DTU/DTU-docs/chapters/gameplay.md

-# Gameplay and Concept
+# Gameplay

 ## Objectives

 The main objective of DTU will be to reach its narrative conclusion, which means to solve (or not) the mystery.
 In order to do that, players must obtain clues.
 Clues are obtained by investigating the physical environment and talking to NPCs.
-Once the player is ready they can form a conclusion and accuse one of the suspects.
-This accusation can be met with approval or disapproval by the NPCs, producing a number of different endings.
+Once the player is ready they can form a conclusion.
+Conclusions unlock new dialogue options, new clues or new locations.
+The narrative conclusion will take the various player-NPC interactions into account by providing a summary of the consequences of their action (Tim Cane style end slides)

 ## Core Loop